-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Western House, Halifax Road, Bradford, BD6 2SZ.
+The consolidated financial statements of Kelda Holdings Limited of the Group headed by the Company have been prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Western House, Halifax Road, Bradford, BD6 2SZ.

-In these financial statements, the Company has applied the exemptions available under FRS 101 in respect of the following disclosures:
+In these financial statements, the company has applied the exemptions available under FRS 101 in respect of the following disclosures:

-- Cash Flow Statement and related notes; - Comparative period reconciliation for share capital; - Disclosures in respect of transactions with wholly owned subsidiaries; - The effects of new but not yet effective IFRSs; and - Disclosures in respect of the compensation of Key Management Personnel.
+- a Cash Flow Statement and related notes; - Comparative period reconciliation for share capital; - Disclosures in respect of transactions with wholly owned subsidiaries; - The effects of new but not yet effective IFRSs; and - Disclosures in respect of the compensation of Key Management Personnel.